PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-order-blocks` element

-Element to arrange given blocks of code or text that are displayed initially in the *input area*.
-The blocks can be moved to the *output area* to construct the solution of the problem.
-In the example below, the input area is denoted by the header "Drag from here" and the output area is denoted with the header "Construct your solution here".
+Element to arrange given blocks of code or text that are displayed initially in the *source area*.
+The blocks can be moved to the *solution area* to construct the solution of the problem.
+In the example below, the source area is denoted by the header "Drag from here" and the solution area is denoted with the header "Construct your solution here".

 #### Sample element